Olipro/Interceptify/README.md

 This annotation requires you to provide the fully-qualified name of the class you want to intercept.
 It should be applied to your class that has the methods that will be doing the interception.

 ### `@OverwriteMethod("[target]")`
 This annotation applies to your intercepting method and is used to determine which method of the target class it intends to intercept.
-You method can provide a parameter that receives the original method which can be called (or not) as you desire.
+Your method can provide a parameter that receives the original method which can be called (or not) as you desire.
 If the intercepted method is not static, you can also receive a parameter for the instance.

 ### `@OverwriteConstructor(before = false, after = true)`